Monica Eastway

 Aging in Harmony with Nature

-Explore how our relationship with Nature shapes health, wellbeing, belonging, and longevity in a
+Explore how our relationship with Nature shapes how we age, care, and flourish in a climate-changing world.

 Care Outdoors Companion Training